For past events in the Chesapeake Chapter 2025, click here.

 Chesapeake Chapter Notes

 Chesapeake Chapter Notes is emailed monthly to members and friends of the Chesapeake Chapter of the American Printing History Association.
-Contributions are welcome and can be sent to the Chapter Secretary (ChesapeakeAPHA@gmail.com).
+I want you to know that contributions are welcome and can be sent to the Chapter Secretary (ChesapeakeAPHA@gmail.com).

 We are working on a page that shows some of the best letterpress projects printed by Chapter members.
 If you print and are savvy about social media, hashtag your in-progress or completed works using #aphachesapeake.